 Our Program Model

-Construction stats from our most recent round of data ('09-'12):
+Construction stats from the past 13 years of data ('08-'20):

-Our teachers are trained professionals whose curriculum is geared toward helping our students earn their GED or high school diploma.
-Areas of instruction include: history, math, english/language arts, science -- typically the same subjects you'll see in any public school.
+Our teachers are trained professionals whose curriculum is geared toward helping our students earn their HiSET or high school diploma.
+Areas of instruction include: history, math, English/language arts, science -- typically the same subjects you'll see in any public school.
 The only difference is, we teach them using different tools and philosophies.
 Our lessons emphasize student engagement, and often times involve learning that takes place during collaborative projects, on field trips, and in group discussion.

-Between 2009 and 2012:
+Between '08 and '20:

 Many of the young people who enroll in YouthBuild have a troubled history and are usually dealing with a number of complicated issues.
 While in the program, each student is assigned a caseworker responsible for guiding them through problems they may be facing inside and outside of it.
 Our goal is to surround our youth with positive role models who will help them grow individually, and give them advisers to whom they can turn for support.

-Between '09 and '12:
+Between '08 and '20:

 To revitalize our communities, we do more than build and renovate housing.
 Between 2008 and 2020, MYBC students and staff collectively completed 1,230 service projects in addition to the construction projects in their communities around Massachusetts.
 These service projects are ones in which YB members assist other organizations accomplish their missions.
 For the YB sites funded by AmeriCorps, volunteering benefits not only the organizations we collaborate with, but our students as well.
 Upon graduation, students who have completed the goal number of AmeriCorps community service hours set by the agency receive an education award that is proportional to their volunteerism.